1. Home

 a wooden heart garland down the middle of a Valentines table

-Then, I added the fresh flowers.
-I flattened out the middle of the runner and placed my favorite transferware vase in the center of the table.
+I flattened out the middle of the runner and placed my favorite ironstone vase in the center of the table.

 a vintage transferware vase filled with fresh flowers

-This vase is just the best thing ever and makes me so happy!
 Fresh flowers are a beautiful way to lift your spirits in the middle of winter.

 a wooden heart garland down the center of a table